 Skip to main content

-After the Canadian Citizenship Test: Timeline to Oath Ceremony & Processing Times (2026)
+After the Canadian Citizenship Test: 1–6 Month Wait for Oath Ceremony (2026 Timeline)

 Quick Answer